Project

 Second "Formalization of Correct Usage of Kernel Core API" project developed during Google Summer of Code 2012 was completed.

-Added by Evgeny Novikov over 11 years ago
+Added by Evgeny Novikov about 12 years ago

 In Google Summer of Code 2012 Ph.D. student Denis Efremov managed by mentor Alexey Khoroshilov has successfully developed a project titled Formalization of Correct Usage of Kernel Core API for The Linux Foundation.